 The Bay Area Equity Atlas (referred to simply as the “Atlas” below) draws upon a regional equity indicators database assembled using a broad array of data sources and methodologies.
-The data not only is drawn from the National Equity Atlas indicators database, also developed and maintained by PolicyLink and PERE, but also includes more than a dozen new indicators derived from local and state data sources as well as unique surveys.
+The data not only is drawn from the National Equity Atlas indicators database, also developed and maintained by PolicyLink and ERI, but also includes more than a dozen new indicators derived from local and state data sources as well as unique surveys.
 The Atlas includes data for the following geographies:

 - Region: The Five- and Nine-County Bay Area regions

 - County: The nine Bay Area counties (Alameda, Contra Costa, Marin, Napa, San Mateo, San Francisco, Santa Clara, Solano, and Sonoma)

 - Sub-county: 40 Consistent Public Use Microdata Areas (CPUMAs)

 - Large city: Six large Bay Area cities (Fremont, Hayward, Oakland, San Francisco, San José, and Sunnyvale)

 - Other city or town: 95 other Bay Area cities and towns

 - Census Designated Place (CDP): 119 unincorporated areas of Bay Area counties identified by the Census for statistical purposes

 - State: California